 Labelled as a remarkable advance in the field, this research has opened the door to decoding other imagined actions.
 Actions such as 10-finger touch typing and attempted speech for patients who had permanently lost their voices, can now be converted into text with the help of BCIs, said Frank Willett, a research scientist on the project at Stanford University.
 “Instead of detecting letters, the algorithm would be detecting syllables, or rather phonemes, the fundamental unit of speech,” he said.

 Scientists have developed numerous software packages and devices to help paralysed people communicate, ranging from speech recognition programs to the muscle-driven cursor system created for the late Cambridge cosmologist Stephen Hawking, who used a screen on which a cursor automatically moved over the letters of the alphabet.
 To select one, and to build up words, he simply tensed his cheek.
+Here is a biographical sketch of Stephen Hawking to better understand his condition.

 The BCI technology has advanced in a relatively short amount of time between T5’s injury and his enrolment in the study.
 One question in the study asked T5 to write what advice he would give to his younger self.
 The algorithm analyzed his response as “be patient, it will get better”.